Abhirawat623/flaunt--video-library/README.md

 # About

  A video library built with Vite+React, here you will find curated list videos on the best smart gadgets, like smart watches, smart phones, best laptops.
-With features to secure your videos, to creating your custom playlist videoporium has it all.
+With features to secure your videos, to creating your custom playlist Flaunt Video Library has it all.

 # List of features